 If you look at the shape of the bonefish mouth, you can clearly see that this fish predominately feeds from off the seabed, so presenting baits on the bottom is advantageous.

 A lot of people target bonefish with flies, using a seven or eight weight fly rod.
 With bonefish being predominantly bottom feeders, use a weighted fly with a shrimp or small crab pattern.
 Once the fly has sunk, slowly strip line so the fly works its way along the bottom.

 Bonefish can also be caught using bait.
 Small shrimps, crabs, and strips of squid will take fish, but again, baits must be fishing on the bottom.
 If you wish to lure for them, use crab or shrimp style lures and slowly work them on the bottom.

-Bonefish make very long, fast runs, so whether you choose to use a fly rod or a spinning setup, make sure that your reel is fully loaded with line and that you use a fluorocarbon leader.
+Bonefish make very long, fast runs, so whether you choose to use a fly rod or a spinning setup, make sure your’re using reel suited for saltwater, that it is fully loaded with line and that you use a fluorocarbon leader.